jdepetr1/final-project-python-pirates/README.md

 ***

-## Tasks and Responsibilities *(Software Lead)*
+## Tasks and Responsibilities

    * You must outline the team member roles and who was responsible for each class/method, both individual and collaborative.

 ### Software Lead - John

 Responsible for card.py, deck.py, player.py, dealer.py, and the showdownloop() function that controls all dealer logic when deciding whether the player wins or loses (or ties).

-### Front End Specialist - Michael

 Engineered button.py, rules.py and all GUI aspects of Jack-Black-Jack.
 Ensured adherence to MVC pattern and that the controller handles all events.
-Took screenshots of final GUI along with old drafts of the GUI
+Took screenshots of final GUI along with old drafts of the GUI.

-### Back End Specialist - Maya

 Ensured the connection between controller class and all supporting classes.
 Made sure classes were able to work together to create the final product.

-## Testing *(Software Lead)*
+## Testing

 * I wanted to test the program by simulating an average hand of Jack-Black-Jack (JBJ).
 Unfortunately, to test all of the possibilities, it will take at least 2 games, so I included branching paths in the ATP for the 2 possibilities.